CenterforBigData/ATR-data-code/README.md

 Replace `path_to_your_scripts_directory` with the actual path to your scripts.

 ### 2. Prepare Data
 The datasets have been pre-processed and are ready to use.
 You can find them in the `Datasets` folder.
-All datasets have been enhanced with external variables and decomposed using RobustSTL for an optimized forecasting process.
-The 'Trend', 'Seasonal', and 'Resid' components have been adjusted to facilitate better model training.
+While these datasets are prepared for immediate use, you have the option to reprocess them or use your own dataset with the help of the `data_loader.py` script.
+This script is designed to load data from an Excel file, apply necessary preprocessing, and save the processed data to a specified output file.

-The datasets are ready to be loaded using the `data_loader.py` script.
-This script will load the data, apply preprocessing, and save the processed data to the specified output file.To use `data_loader.py`:
+To use `data_loader.py`:
 ```
 python data_loader.py path_to_your_input_data_file.xlsx path_to_your_output_data_file.xlsx
 ```